akashkumar28-cloud/wine_market_analysis/README.md

     **Mid-Range      	   63,856	       $32.10	      88.91	           2.98**
      Premium	           16,408	       $69.02	      91.05	           1.36
       Luxury	            3,366	       $184.82	    92.82	           0.75

+    Budget has the highest mathematical Value Score, but its average rating is lower.
+Premium and Luxury have higher ratings but substantially higher prices and       lower Value Scores.
    #### 📊 Walkthrough of Key Visuals

     #### 📌 KPI Cards